Dzhokhar Tsarnaev: Media coverage

+According to Rachel Simmons of the Girls Leadership Institute, the initial media portrayal of Tsarnaev "'was somewhat sympathetic, painting him as a teenager who was taken advantage of by a brutish older brother'".
+Following Tsarnaev's arrest, a cadre of supporters—many of them female—insisted that he was innocent.

-Tsarnaev was the subject of a cover story for an August 2013 issue of Rolling Stone entitled "The Bomber: How a Popular, Promising Student Was Failed by His Family, Fell into Radical Islam and Became a Monster."
-The magazine drew heavy criticism for the photo of Tsarnaev on the issue's cover, which critics perceived to be flattering.
+Tsarnaev was the subject of a cover story published in the August 2013 issue of Rolling Stone.
+The story is entitled "The Bomber: How a Popular, Promising Student Was Failed by His Family, Fell into Radical Islam and Became a Monster."
+The magazine drew heavy criticism for the photo of Tsarnaev on the issue's cover.
+According to Boston, "critics believe that the cover glamorizes Tsarnaev, depicting him as a kind of rock 'n roll outlaw rather than a terrorist who has been charged with killing four people and seriously wounding hundreds of others".
 Boston Mayor Tom Menino wrote that the cover "rewards a terrorist with celebrity treatment."
 Massachusetts State Police sergeant Sean Murphy said that "glamorizing the face of terror is not just insulting to the family members of those killed in the line of duty; it also could be an incentive to those who may be unstable to do something to get their face on the cover of Rolling Stone magazine".
 The New York Times used the same photo on their front page in May 2013, but did not draw criticism.
 Rolling Stone columnist Matt Taibbi criticized those who took offense at the cover, arguing that they associated Rolling Stone with glamour instead of news, stating that The New York Times did not draw the criticism that Rolling Stone did "because everyone knows the Times is a news organization.
 Not everyone knows that about Rolling Stone ..."

 The editors of Rolling Stone posted the following response: